yogeshdg/cc-assist/README.md

 The tool mainly does read only operations apart from the pool release functionality that will remove data from the database.This feature has been coded in a very safe way and its a safe operation as well but should be used under BU guidance.This is why it's password protected.

 **For Escalation/TAC teams:**
-This will help to collect logs faster.There is no need to search for commands or spend time in collecting tables and then logs.Everything will be done at the press of a single button.
+This will help to collect logs faster.There is no need to search for commands to collect the logs and the tables.Everything will be done at the press of a single button.